ilyanikolaevsky/navmesh/README.md

 ![Example of the demo output](https://github.com/ilyanikolaevsky/navmesh/blob/master/picture.png?raw=true)

+The main feature of this library is it's speed: for a moderate amount (100) of quite big polygons (20 points each) the library computes everything in 7-8ms on a i7-6700k CPU.
+It doesn't require baking in the graph around the geometry, which allows compeletely dynamic geometry of the map.

 ## Usage

 You need to include ``path_finder.h``, ``point.h``, ``segment.h``, ``polygon.h`` files in your project and link against the static library.